Muguruza relishing facing 'Spanish' Svetlana

-LONDON Spain's Garbine Muguruza knocked out world number one Angelique Kerber on Monday and then said she was looking forward to playing 'Spanish style' Svetlana Kuznetsova in the last eight.
+LONDON (Reuters) - Spain's Garbine Muguruza knocked out world number one Angelique Kerber on Monday and then said she was looking forward to playing 'Spanish style' Svetlana Kuznetsova in the last eight.

 Muguruza, runner-up at Wimbledon in 2015, showed character as well as attacking skill to defeat Kerber 4-6 6-4 6-4, while Kuznetsova eliminated Polish ninth seed Agnieszka Radwanska.